Jimbly/dcjam2025/Jimb-TODO.md

 * Check background color / door fade color in each level
 * Check map tileset
 * Add wander cat and nilo
-* remove DEBUG events / debug nooks

 Polish
 * race game
-  * minigame to get back to the station too
   * use `combat-hit-crit-2` in race game upon death
   * ramp-up period with only a few asteroids
   * do a "safe!" thing for a moment so you stop pressing forward at the end? (and so if you're about to hit an asteroid you see it)